 Need some ways to get your outdoor classrooms started?
 Check out these awesome ideas and get started ASAP!

-These ideas are perfect for at-home learning, an outdoor preschool, or even an outdoor class room for schools for outdoor classroom day!
+These ideas are perfect for at-home learning, an outdoor preschool, or even an outdoor class room for schools for outdoor classroom day (and they work for early childhood nature learning / younger students or for older students!).

 Creating Outdoor Classrooms #1: Start with Amazing Outdoor Classroom Furniture.

 You’ll definitely want to start your outdoor class room with some awesome outdoor classroom furniture.
-I like the things that allow movement (like swings).
+I like the things that allow movement (or swings like Hammock Chair Macrame Swing or Platform Swing).

 Remember, you’re creating FUN learning spaces to get your kids outside and in nature.
 So, outdoor classroom seating doesn’t have to be expensive!